ehn-dcc-development/hcert-kotlin/README.md

 let result = generator.encode(input); // get a result with all intermediate steps

+let qrCode = generator.encodeToQrCode(input, 4, 2); // 4 is the module size of the QR code, 2 is the margin size
+// get a data URL of the encoded QR code picture, e.g. "data:image/gif;base64,AAA..."

 console.info(result.step5Prefixed); // the contents of the QR code
 ```

 ## TrustList